gardener/landscaper/docs/guided-tour/README.md

 ## How to follow the Tour

-In order to get the most out of it, you should be following the Guided Tour in this sequence:
+The Guided Tour consists of several chapters, some of which build on each other.
+In order to get the most out of it, you should be following the Guided Tour in this sequence.
+Another important point is, that this documentation is not optimal with respect to getting an overview about the used example resources in the Guided Tour.
+Therefore, it might be better to read it in the [original github repository](https://github.com/gardener/landscaper/tree/master/docs/guided-tour).

 ### A Hello World Example